Analysis | Kayleigh McEnany’s first post-debate briefing goes off the rails

 McEnany was also wrong on the facts; Trump in fact only said “sure” twice at the debate, according to a transcript.

-But that wasn’t the only fact that she got wrong.
+But that wasn’t the only fact she got wrong.
 At the beginning of the briefing, she referred to Barrett as a “Rhodes scholar,” when in fact she’s not.
 Instead, she went to Rhodes College in Tennessee.

 Confronted on this, McEnany explained, “That’s what I have written here.
 Attended Rhodes College — my bad.”
 At least she acknowledged that one.

 Arguably the biggest credibility issue for the White House emanating from Thursday’s briefing, though, came on voter fraud.
-Another Fox News correspondent — Fox Radio’s Jon Decker — pressed McEnany on Trump’s claim that ballots have been found in a body of water, which was one of many dubious claims Trump offered at Tuesday’s debate to call into question the security of voting by mail.
+Another Fox News correspondent — Fox News Radio’s Jon Decker — pressed McEnany on Trump’s claim that ballots have been found in a body of water, which was one of many dubious claims Trump offered at Tuesday’s debate to call into question the security of voting by mail.

 The problem with that particular claim?
 There is no record of votes being found in a “river” or a “creek,” as Trump claimed at the debate.
 McEnany clarified that the ballots were actually found in a ditch in Wisconsin.
 Decker, like Roberts, kept pushing, repeatedly asking McEnany where the river was.